Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 \end{thm}

-The proof of this Theorem follows the same strategy as \cite{Arinkin:2010uq}.
-We replace $S$ by the moduli stack $\M_g$ of integral curves with planar singularities of arithmetic genus $g$ and study the universal family $\C \to \M_g$.
+The subsequent proof uses the strategy developed in \cite{Arinkin:2010uq}.
+By the virtue of the base change theorem, we replace $S$ by the moduli stack $\M_g$ of integral curves with planar singularities of arithmetic genus $g$ and study the universal family $\C \to \M_g$.
 In this case $\Picb$ is a smooth stack (cf. \cite[Thm B.2]{MR1658220}).

-Translating Theorem \ref{thm:Hecke} to integral kernels, we obtain the following equivalent statement.
+Translating Theorem \ref{thm:Hecke} to integral kernels, we see that it suffices to show the following proposition.